hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 Not until Tensorflow was released about 2015 was I able to start teaching ML.
 I have been teaching Robotics and Machine learning now for about 6 years, <a href="https://www.rocksetta.com/tensorflow-teacher/3d-print-tensorflow/">Here</a> is a 2016 RNN model I made that self-generated multiple 3D Printable objects.

-Is this the first computer generated 3D printed object?
+Is this the first computer generated 3D printed object that I made in 2016?
 <img src="https://user-images.githubusercontent.com/5605614/189014529-cb8ebd7e-7023-4471-aec9-141d03e535b1.png" width="400" />